 Schools for Aspiring ATV Technicians: How to Choose

-All-terrain vehicle (ATV) technicians are individuals who maintain and repair ATVs or small engine vehicles.
-Diploma, certificate and associate degree programs in small engine repair and power sports technology are available at 2-year colleges across the U.S. and commonly include courses in ATV maintenance.
+All-terrain vehicle (ATV) technicians maintain and repair ATVs and small engine vehicles.
+Diploma, certificate and associate degree programs in small engine repair and power sports technology are available at 2-year colleges across the U.S.

 How to Select an ATV Technician School

-Most relevant academic programs include ATV repair alongside courses in a variety of personal, small-engine vehicles such as motorcycles, snowmobiles and watercrafts.
-Schools that place particular emphasis on these areas could appeal to students that wish to broaden their prospective client base by attaining additional skills.
-These programs may also provide preparation for specific certifications and examinations in the industry, such as the Arctic Cat technician certifications.
+Most relevant academic programs include ATV repair alongside courses in a variety of personal, small-engine vehicles like motorcycles, snowmobiles and watercrafts.
+Some programs also provide preparation for specific certifications and examinations in the industry, such as the Arctic Cat technician certifications.

 Due to the hands-on nature of repair and maintenance training, distance education programs are typically difficult to find.
-However, schools that offer courses at night or on the weekends could offer necessary scheduling flexibility for personally or professionally obligated individuals.
+However, schools that offer courses at night or on the weekends might work better for personally or professionally obligated individuals.

 Some programs are designed as further specialization for individuals with experience in repairing auto technology or outdoor power equipment.
 Other programs train aspiring ATV technicians with no prior experience.
-Because admissions may be based on this distinction, students may want to review the prerequisite requirements of prospective programs prior to enrollment to ensure the program meets their needs.
+Because admissions may be based on this distinction, students should review the prerequisite requirements of prospective programs prior to enrollment to ensure the program meets their needs.